rainbowdashlabs/sql-java/docs/01/setup.md

 ### MariaDB

-Many guides out there will include a installation of apache with a phpmyadmin instance.
+Many guides out there will include an installation of apache with a phpmyadmin instance.

 I highly discourage the usage of phpmyadmin.
 It has several known exploits and is in general a pure security issue on your server.
 There are much better ways.